eyecantell/prepdir/README.md

 pdm run pytest

 Configuration
-Exclusions for directories and files are defined in config.yaml (or a custom file specified with --config) using .gitignore-style glob patterns.
+Exclusions for directories and files are defined in config.yaml, which can be located in:

+The user's home directory at ~/.prepdir/config.yaml (highest precedence).
+A custom path specified with --config (e.g., --config custom_config.yaml).
+The default config.yaml included with the package (lowest precedence).

 The output file (e.g., prepped_dir.txt) is automatically excluded.
+The configuration uses .gitignore-style glob patterns.
+Example config.yaml:
 exclude:
   directories:
     - .git